stormchaserroleplaying/stormchaserRPG/Spells/3/Transmutation/index.md

 **Components:** V, S<br>
 **Duration:** Until Dispelled

 Make a transmutation attack vs the Wisdom defence of a creature you can see within range.
 On a hit, the target becomes the subject of a curse.
-Choose either to focus on the target's penis or nose, each time the target lies, the chosen body part becomes larger.
+Choose a minor appendage on the target, such as a finger, toe, nose, ear, genitals, etc. Each time the target lies, the chosen body part becomes larger.

 ## Plant Growth
 *3rd Level Transmutation*<br>